Inday Espina-Varona: Career

 She also worked as a columnist for the Manila Times, and became editor-in-chief of Philippines Graphic newsweekly magazine wherein she wrote her JVO prize-winning series.
 She formerly headed the Bayan Mo, iPatrol, a netizen journalism unit of the ABS-CBN News from 2010 to 2013.
 She was also a senior contributor for UCANews and LiCASBNews, international Catholic news agencies.
 She has also served as country director for Change.org, the world's largest petition platform.

-She became Chairwoman of the National Union of the Journalists of the Philippines.
+She became Chairwoman of the National Union of Journalists of the Philippines.